Calendar of events, awards and opportunities

 Every week, we’ll update this list with new meetings, awards, scholarships and events.
 If you’d like us to feature something you’re offering to the bioscience community, email us with the subject line “For ENGAGE.”
 ASBMB members’ offerings take priority, and we do not promote products/services.
 Learn how to advertise in ASBMB Today.

-March 6: Apply for extra NIH funding for Alzheimer’s work
+March 6: Supplemental funds for Alzheimer’s work

 The National Institutes of Health last month issued a notice of special interest soliciting applications for supplemental funding to expand existing projects to include Alzheimer’s disease work.
 The supplements will be for up to $250,000 and one year.
 Applications are due March 6.
 See the notice for details.